Juneau Afternoon - 4-10-17

-Ben Huff will be here to highlight the Friends of the Alaska State Museum;
+Ben Huff and Bride Seifert will highlight the Friends of the Alaska State Library Archives and Museum’s Behind the Scenes Gala;

+That, Writers Almanac, Bird Note, music & more, Tuesday at 3 on A Juneau Afternoon;

-At 4, tune in to KTOO for All Things Considered, followed at 6 by Alaska News Nightly.
-At 6:30, it’s Marketplace.
-Tonight at 7, Elaine Schroeder will be here with Mind Over Matter;
+At 4, tune in to KTOO for All Things Considered, followed at 6, it’s Alaska News Nightly, Telling Tales at 7, New Letters On the Air at 7:30, followed at 8 by Selected Shorts.

+At 9, Democracy Now; news from a Canadian perspective follows at 10 on As It Happens, and BBC News at 11.
+That’s Tuesday on KTOO-Juneau.

 Recent headlines